notjedi/notjedi.github.io/content/post/2022-04-15-religion-and-caste.md

 different government and it is time we choose our leaders right and hold them accountable.

 There is a lot of caste and religious discrimination in the north, especially in Uttar Pradesh, Gujarat and also not to mention Karnataka from the south.
-Atleast the place I live in, Tamilnadu, is better cause there is relatively very little religious discrimination, although caste discrimination still prevails in rural areas and even in many suburban households intercaste marriage is still considered taboo.
+At least the place I live in, Tamilnadu, is better cause there is relatively very little religious discrimination, although caste discrimination still prevails in rural areas and even in many suburban households intercaste marriage is still considered taboo.

 This society doesn't give me hope at all.
 I apologize for sounding depressing but I think human greed, ego and stupidness is the [great](https://www.nickbostrom.com/extraterrestrial.pdf)